 You can leave your car in Seattle in one of the many paid parking lots if you’re going to walk on the ferry.
 Just make sure that you’re in a spot that’s long enough (all day versus 2-hour parking).
 If you’re wondering how long does it take to get to Bainbridge Island by ferry, you’ll be happy to know it’s only a short 30-minute ferry ride.

-You can also take the ferry from Edmonds if you live up north and go on the 30-minute ferry crossing to Kingston.
+You can also take the ferry from Edmonds if you live up north and go on the 30-minute ferry crossing to Kingston (check out my guide to Edmonds first).
 From there, it’s only about a 30-minute drive south until you get to the main part of the island.
 You can find the schedule online to plan in advance for your day trip to Bainbridge.

 There are also no reservations for this ferry, and this can get even more backed up as it’s the main ferry that takes everyone to the Olympic Peninsula.
 In the summer, you can expect a two to three-hour wait if you go during the day.

-My recommendation is to go as early as is possible for you, such as 7 am, and aim to make it a long day trip to Bainbridge Island so you can catch a later ferry around 7 pm or 8 pm.
+My recommendation is to go as early as possible, such as 7 am, and aim to make it a long day trip to Bainbridge Island so you can catch a later ferry around 7 pm or 8 pm.
 All the ferries in Washington have cameras you can look at to see how long the wait is, so I recommend doing that before you’re about to head out.

 How to Drive Around

-The last option of getting to the island is to drive around, but this can take quite a while depending on where you’re coming from.
+The last option for getting to the island is to drive around, but this can take quite a while, depending on where you’re coming from.
 The only bridge that connects the island is at the north end of the island, so you’ll have to drive through the Olympic Peninsula if you’re coming from the west or south through Tacoma and then all the way back north.

 What Can You Do on Bainbridge Island Without a Car?